 Located in the beautiful Cornwall, this b&b is a PETA award winning establishment with a green attitude.

-With 3.5 acres of garden to explore, La Maison du Vert in Normandy is the perfect getaway for countryside lovers.
+With 25 acres of nature (including meadowlands, woodlands and rivers) to explore, Under the Lime Tree in Angouleme is the perfect getaway for countryside lovers.

 La Cheval Blanc